 Receiving energy from what you’re doing is not as easy as it might seem.
 For starters, I don’t think we’re paying all the attention we can to all the energy we’re receiving.
 Most of the time we know in advance that our energy exchange will provide some kind of value back, and we’re focusing only on what we already know.

 Even if you do have a lot of energy coming back to you, there is still a popular mindset which will make you weak, and that is: fake altruism.
 Don’t get me wrong, caring for others is empowering and nurturing, I’m talking about a situation in which you put others before you.
 The powerless altruistic guy.
-The one that is ignoring his needs under the premises of serving others.
+The one that is ignoring his needs because he needs to serve others.

 I may offend you here, but I’m so totally rejecting this type.
 Whenever I meet somebody who claims he puts others before himself , I take a step back.
 There is only one thing worse than a guy who claims he puts others before himself and that’s somebody who really does this.
 When I meet this kind of person I take two steps back.
 And, one step here, two steps there, I’m all dancing around, trying to escape the fake altruism wave.